akovantsev/destruct/README.md

  :baz (ors C B A :foo)}
-      ;      ^^^^^^^^^ arbitrary code; here, if :baz key's value is absent or nil - ;      it falls back to B and A bound above, and then to keyword :foo ;    ^ sym name, result will be bound too
+      ;      ^^^^^^^^^ arbitrary code; here, if :baz key's value is absent or nil - ;      it falls back to B and A bound above, and then to keyword :foo ;    ^ sym name, result will be bound to
       ;^ one of 3 function names: orp ors ort
 ```